POM: Prescription only medicine

 Dipyridamole inhibits adenosine cellular uptake and metabolism, and potentiates the action of adenosine.
 In one study dipyridamole was shown to produce a 4 fold increase in adenosine actions.
 Asystole has been reported following concomitant administration.

-It is therefore suggested that Adenocor should not be administered to patients receiving dipyridamole; if use of Adenocor is essential, dipyridamole should be stopped 24 hours before hand, or the dose of Adenocor should be greatly reduced.
-See Section 4.4 Special Warnings and Precautions for Use.
+It is therefore suggested that Adenocor should not be administered to patients receiving dipyridamole; if use of Adenocor is essential, dipyridamole should be stopped 24 hours before hand, or the dose of Adenocor should be greatly reduced (see section 4.4).

 Aminophylline, theophylline and other xanthines are competitive adenosine antagonists and should be avoided for 24 hours prior to use of adenosine.